florib779/homeassistant-config/README.md

     - [ ] AVM FRITZ!DECT 500 (LED light).
       * Currently not implemented in Home Assistant.
     - [ ] Rademacher RolloTron DECT 1213 (shutter).
-      * Controlling is actually not implemented in Home Assistant.
+      * Currently not implemented in Home Assistant.
       - [ ] Close shutter when TV is turned on.
         * To avoid light glare.
       - [ ] Go to favorite position at a given time.